religious identity, activism and conversion

-Sharq.Org ran a series of online workshops on oral history production for CSOs across the Arab world.
-We believe in the value of storytelling and story sharing, of listening and engaging in dialogue, or recognising that we are individuals and yet highly connected.
+we believe in the value of storytelling and story sharing, of listening and engaging in dialogue, of recognising that we are individuals and yet intrinsically connected to one another.

 Religious Conversion in Syria